Trendy

 One the side with the downward-deflected aileron, lift increases as the deflection effectively increases the camber of that portion of the wing.
 The opposite happens in the other side.
 However, the drag is also affected by aileron deflection- both induced and profile drags.
 For same deflection, the profile drag increase is same in both the wings.

-READ: How do I get oxygen back into my pond?
+READ: How do I get endless energy?

 How do we roll an airplane into a bank?